I have been dating six years. That seems like a long time to me. Well, some back story:

 And I offered that one to stay friends and continue to get to know each other, as friends, not being physical.
 She was not interested in that.. but if her argument against being exclusive was she didn’t know me well enough yet, then why would she not have wanted to continue to get to know me as friend?
 She could then go date all the others she wants, sleep with all the others she wants, none of my business if we are just friends.
 And if in time once she got to know me we decided to go back to physical, but then exclusively, then well she got would have gotten her cake and gotten to eat it too.
 But she said no thanks to that.
 I don’t understand that.

 So then I wonder well maybe the approach for me is friends first only.
 I have a female friend who I care for very much who was originally a co-worker – that precluded more initially.
-She is no longer a co-worker and seems to want to consider more.
-But I have zero interest in being more than friends with her – now she feels like a sister to me.
+She is no longer a co-worker and has sometimes seemed to want to consider more.
+But I have no interest in being more than friends with her – now she feels like a sister to me.
 So if you pursue friends first then how would that work?
 Do you just up and decide one day heh now lets get physical and romantic?
 If it is meant to be then in theory the sisterly feelings would not have ever set in?

 So I write all this and usually writing helps me get clarity… but in this arena I still feel confused.
 Sigh.